kamara-moses/kamara-moses/README.md

 # Hi, I'm Moses 👋🏾 👨🏿‍💻

-I'm a web developer with a passion for making tech more accessible to disadventage communities, creating application to elevate and empower communities.
+I'm a web developer with a passion for creating bueatiful, user-friendly application that are responsive.
+I believe in using technologies to solve everyday and complex problems that we are faced with.
+Hence, I want to use the tech platform to make technology accessible to disadventage communities.
+This in turns elevates and empower these communities.

 Some technologies I enjoy working with include:
 <br><br>